 We regularly call, attend and lead multi-agency meetings to ensure our children are well supported.
 Teaching and support staff are informed as required.
-Should it be necessary, a Common Assessment Framework (CAF) may be suggested to support the understanding and sharing of information about individual children.
+At the beginning of new academic years, in-depth transition meetings are held to ensure that teachers have a thorough understanding of a child's SEN needs.
+SEN plans and EHCP are stored on our school's CPOMs systems.
+These can be accessed by the class teacher.
+Should it be necessary, an Early Help Assessment (EHA) may be suggested to support the understanding and sharing of information about individual children.
 If the child leaves the setting, all SEND information is shared with the next setting.